QMuffinBoy/solid-waffle/README.md

 # Dark MessageBox
 This is just example of MessageBox using C# forms.
 Took me 2 hours to make it.
-Microsoft is too lazy to make it.
+Microsoft seems lazy today.

 <h3>Requirement</h3>
 - Visual Studio 2019